Sparse Oracle Inequalities for Variable Selection via Regularized Quantization: Appendix

 Since, for every codebooks $\c'_1$ and $\c'_2$,

 it is easy to see that

-To derive bounds on the Gaussian complexity defined above, the following comparison result between Gaussian processes is needed. \begin{thm}[Slepian's Lemma] Let $Y_t$ and $N_t$, $t$ in $\mathcal{V}$, be some centered real Gaussian processes.
+To derive bounds on the Gaussian complexity defined above, the following comparison result between Gaussian processes is needed. \begin{thm}[Slepian's Lemma] Let $\mathcal{V}$ be a separable metric space, and $Y_t$, $N_t$, $t$ in $\mathcal{V}$, be some continuous centered real Gaussian processes.
 Assume that

 then